Performance

 Add your own extension components on top.
 A 10k-rider simulation with a dozen stops and a handful of elevators fits comfortably under 5 MB of live state.

-The event buffer grows until drain_events() is called — see Metrics and Events → Buffer size and memory.
+The event buffer grows until drain_events() is called – see Events and Metrics – Draining events.

 Benchmarks